WarrenWeckesser/numerand/README.md

            [30, 20, 40]])

-# Random sample from a triangle
+# Random sample from a simplex

-The function `numerand.uniform_triangle` draws samples uniformly from a triangle in n-dimensional space.
+The function `numerand.uniform_simplex` draws samples uniformly from a simplex defined by m points in (m-1)-dimensional space.

 Examples
 --------